wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/index.rst

 Wazuh Puppet module
 ===================

 This `module <https://github.com/wazuh/wazuh-puppet>`_ has been authored by Nicolas Zin and updated by Jonathan Gazeley and Michael Porter.
 Wazuh has forked it with the purpose of maintaining it.
-Thank you to the authors for the contribution.
+Thank you to the authors for their contribution.

 Install Wazuh module